-The risk that unexr Underwriting Risk ted variations in frequency, size or timing of claims lead to reductions in financial returns The main underwriting risks are: Premium and Reserve Risk Utilisation and Capacity Risk Provider Agreement Competition are Risk Risk tisk Exposure actors affecting risk exposure Factors affecting risk exposure include; macroeconomic trends, medical costs, lapse longevity, morbidity risk, demographics and technology developments.
-Vhi Insurance had gross written premium of €1,447,809k in 2016.
-The health underwritir component of the SCR was €178,891k as at 31 December 2016.
-Methods of risk assessment Analysis of business mix and product profitability.
+Underv vriting Risk The risk that unexp ected variations in frequency, size ctions in financial returns The main underwriting risks are: Premium and Reserv Risk ve Utilisation and Capacity Risk Provider Agreement Risk Competition and Regulation Risk Risk Exposure Factors affecting risk exposure longevity, morbidity risk, dem developments.
+Vhi Insurance had gross writter e include; macroeconomic tren ographics, customer and provi premium of €1,497,067k in 201 7,928k as at 31 December 2017. der behaviour and technolog Methods of risk assessment Analysis of business mix and product profitability.
 Pricing analysis to determine premium adequacy.
 Reserving analysis to understand claims exposure.
 Risk mitigation through reinsurance.
 Stress and scenario testing.
-Changes to the risk luring the reporting period The risk has increased during the reporting period, primarily due to uncertainty with regard to competitor activity, in particular the differentiation in product offerings with continued pressures on price and benefits.
-Risk Mitigation Vitigation methods Risk selection and pricing appropriate to the level of risk underwritten and in line community rating requirements.
-Reserving control, with effective claims management to reduce exposure to claims.
-Reinsurance, to reduce the severity or occurrence of underwriting risk, with reinsu placed with providers who have a Standard & Poor's A+ rating and a limit frame aligned to Vhi Insurance's risk appetite. larg rand The effectiveness of risk nitigation methods The Board has responsibility for monitoring the effectiveness of these risk mitig techniques and in doing so relies on reasonable assurance provided by: The Risk Management Function, which provides support and independent challen business units on the completeness, accuracy and consistency of risk self-assessm reporting on adherence and compliance with risk appetite together with the out of the risk assessment process, which considers risk selection, pricing, or management, reserving and related risks (credit risk, liquidity risk) quarterly.
-The Actuarial Function, which proposes the optimum reinsurance solution for Company and the adequacy of its reinsurance arrangements given the current future business plans. nge t nent com clain
+Changes to the risk during the reporting period Underwriting risk has increased during the reporting period, primarily due to the expiration of the reinsurance treaty at the end of 2017.
+Risk Mitigation Mitigation methods Pricing appropriate to the level of risk underwritten and in line with community rating requirements.
+Reserving control, with effective claims management to reduce exposure to large claims.
+Reinsurance, where engaged by Vhi, to reduce the severity or occurrence of underwriting risk, with reinsurance placed with providers of high credit quality and a limit framework aligned to Vhi Insurance's risk appetite.
+The effectiveness of risk mitigation methods The Risk Management F business units on the correporting on adherence of the risk assessmen management, reserving The Actuarial Function, for monitoring the effective s on reasonable assurance provi unction, which provides support mpleteness, accuracy and consi and compliance with risk appet t process, which considers in and related risks (credit risk, liqu which proposes the optimum uacy of its reinsurance arrang ded by: t and independent challenge to stency of risk self-assessments tite together with the outcome risk selection, pricing, claim idity risk) quarterly. n reinsurance solution for the